-Mr. Bojrazsingh Boyramboli was appointed on the Board of STC in May 2018 as representative of the Ministry of Agro Industry and Food Security.
-He was also the Chairperson of the Finance and Investment Committee and a member of the Staff & Remuneration Committee, sub-committees of the Board.
+Mr. Jaganathan Parasivam Rangan was appointed on the Board of STC in December 2019 as representative of the Ministry of Commerce and Consumer Protection.
+He is also the Chairperson of the Staff and Remuneration Committee and a member of the Finance and Investment Committee, sub-committees of the Board.